devlemire/categorizer/README.md

 }
 ```

 With the action creator ready to go, we now need to update the reducer function itself to handle the action.
 Add a new `case` to the `switch` statement, above the default case, that checks for `CREATE_CHART`.
-This case should return a new state object where our new `chart` is at the beginning of the `charts` array has all of the previous state's charts after it. `activeChartIndex` should still be set to 0 since our new chart gets added to the beginning of the `charts` array.
+This case should return a new state object where our new `chart` is at the beginning of the `charts` array and has all of the previous state's charts after it. `activeChartIndex` should still be set to 0 since our new chart gets added to the beginning of the `charts` array.

 Remember not to mutate state!
-You should be returning a brand new object based on the values from the previous object.
+You should be returning a brand new object based on the values from the previous state object.

 ```js
 export default function chart( state = initialState, action ) {